ryanatkn/gro/src/docs/deploy.md

 See [`src/deploy.task.ts`](/src/deploy.task.ts) for the details.

-Eventually we want to expand builtin support, including servers and other static clouds, but for now you need to implement `src/deploy.task.ts` yourself outside of GitHub pages.
+For needs more advanced than pushing to a remote branch, you need to implement `src/deploy.task.ts` yourself.
 For a low-tech deploy task example for a VPS server, see [`@feltcoop/felt-mockup/src/deploy.task.ts`](https://github.com/feltcoop/felt-mockup/blob/main/src/deploy.task.ts).
 (disclaimer: this code was written a while ago in a hurry)